YOU are invited!! It's not too late to sign up to talk, just send us an email (see below).

 Is this an AAG presentation?
 No, this is not an official AAG presentation but it is a panel session.
-You will be giving a talk like a "lightning talk".
-You will be listed as a discussant on our panel entitled Reckless Ideas in Geography and GIScience.
+You will be giving a talk like a 5 minute "lightning talk".

 Can I work on my slides at AAG?
 Nope, sorry.
 Organizers will want them a week (hard deadline) in advance to have the combined presentation flow smoothly.
 We will coordinate with you directly to get them.
 The slides you send will only be for the presentation and will not be shared elsewhere.